microsoft/CopilotStudioSamples/3rdPartySSOWithOKTA/README.md

 | Trusted origins        | your base URL, for example http://localhost:8080                    |
 | Assignments            | allow access to specific users or groups based on your requirements |

-3. After creating the application, note down its Client ID
+1. After creating the app integration, note its Client ID
-4. **Index.html** uses the OKTA sign-in widget which relies on the Interaction Code sign-in flow.
+2. **Index.html** uses the OKTA sign-in widget which relies on the Interaction Code sign-in flow.
 To enable the Interaction Code flow:

    1. Navigate to the API settings page in **https://{your domain}.okta.com/admin/oauth2/as**
    2. Under Authorization Servers, edit the default authorization server
    3. Under Access Policies, edit the default policy rule
    4. Under "IF Grant type is" -> Other grants, click on **Interaction Code**.
    5. Update the rule
+   6.

+3. You should also make shoure that CORS has been enabled for your base URL.
+In the OKTA admin center, navigate to Security -> API -> Trusted Origins.
+You  base url (e.g. http://localhost:8080) should appear under "Trusted Origins" with CORS enabled.
+In case your base url is missing, add the url with CORS enabled.

 ### Configure manual authentication and obtain the token endpoint